ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

 Generally, OCaml functions can do whatever they like with their
-arguments: use them, return them, capture them in closures or store them in globals, etc. This is a problem when trying to pass around locally-allocated values, since we need to guarantee they do not escape.
+arguments: use them, return them, capture them in closures or store them in globals, etc. This is a problem when trying to pass around local values, since we need to guarantee they do not escape.

-The remedy is that we allow the `local_` keyword to also appear on function parameters:
+The remedy is that we allow the `local_` keyword to appear on function parameters:

 ```ocaml